Brandon3943/myFirstRepository/README.md

 # myFirstRepository

-Testing my FIrst update in VSC to GitHub
+Testing my FIrst update in VSC to GitHub.